-On sipping my coffee today I wonder if there are any positive effects of caffeine at all?
-On some research, I did find out, if you consume appropriately there are benefits of caffeine that you didn’t think of.
+On sipping my coffee today, I wonder if there are any positive effects of caffeine at all?
+In some research, I found out that if you consume appropriately, there are benefits of caffeine that you didn’t think of.
 What about caffeine and athletes?
 Are there any negative effects of caffeine on athletes?
 Let’s find out!

-Research shows that the average amount of caffeine consumed by citizens in the US on a daily basis is at an approximate of 300 mg.
+Research shows that the average amount of caffeine consumed by citizens in the US daily is approximately 300 mg.
 That is well about two to four cups per person.
-It also shows that at least 80% of the US population consumes some sort of caffeine every day.
+It also shows that at least 80% of the US population consumes caffeine every day.

 As an athlete, stamina and endurance is the most critical part of a successful career.